microsoft/fabricrealtimelab/modules/module10c.md

 ## 3. Build a semantic model

-Switch to the model tab and create New semantic model, adding the *vwPredictionsWithActual* view created above, and give it a name like StocksLakehouse_PredictionsWithActual_Model.
+Switch to the *Model* tab (at the bottom of the screen), and then the *Reporting* tab near the top.
+Click *New semantic model*, adding the *vwPredictionsWithActual* view created above, and give it a name like StocksLakehouse_PredictionsWithActual_Model.

 ![New Semantic Model](../images/module10/module10c/newsemanticmodel.png)